-Tennessee high school in lockdown after reports of active shooter
+Tennessee high school evacuated after reports of active shooter threat

 An “emergency situation” at a high school in Tennessee prompted multiple lockdowns and the evacuation of students on the first full day back at school.

-There are unconfirmed reports of an active shooter, with some local news reports citing a police department spokesperson.

-Students at Volunteer High School in Hawkins County, East Tennessee were evacuated to a nearby National Guard Armoury and multiple other schools were on alert shortly after the start of the school day.
+Students at Volunteer High School in Hawkins County, East Tennessee were evacuated to a nearby National Guard Armoury and several other schools were on alert, shortly after the start of the school day.

+There were initial unconfirmed reports of an active shooter, with some local news reports citing a police department spokesperson.

+The Hawkins County Sheriff’s Office has since confirmed that just before 8am, they received a call stating that an active shooter was inside the high school.

-A statement from the local school system reads: “There has been an emergency situation at Volunteer High School.
+An initial statement from the local school system, shortly after the start of the emergency, reads: “There has been an emergency situation at Volunteer High School.
 Out of an abundance of caution, all schools from Surgoinsville to East Hawkins County have been placed on lockdown.”

 “Our major concern at this time is for the safety of our students and staff; please stay clear of the area to allow law enforcement and emergency personnel access to the area,” it continues.